caiber boy

 C. Mix

-encounter many mixed.
+The mixture is a combination of a substance with no fixed ratio without going through a chemical reaction.
+In everyday life we encounter many mixed.
 For example, river water, soil, air, food, water, salt solution, sugar solution, etc..
 The original nature of the mixture forming substances exist that can still be distinguished from each other, some are indistinguishable.
 In the air mixed with some elements in the form of gas, such as: nitrogen, oxygen, carbon dioxide and other gases.
 Fresh air we breathe contains more oxygen than the air polluted.
 In the air is also composed of several compounds, such as: smoke and dust.

 Mixed Grouping: